 - Discussion history

-You will be prompted to submit a Review Request, in which you can document and explain changes to the project.
+You will be prompted to submit a review request, in which you can review the changes and describe their effects with a message.
 Once submitted, contributors to the main-line project are notified.
-The merge is completed when a contributor accepts the Review.
+The merge will occur when a contributor accepts the review, and a new revision of the main-line project will be written with the forked changes merged in.

 To view a history of Review Requests, including the status of current requests, select "Reviews" from the left-hand menu.